FINally Fishing Charters

 Top Catches This Season

 Southern Flounder: These flatfish are masters of camouflage, blending in perfectly with the sandy bottom.
-While they might not put up the strongest fight, flounder are prized for their sweet, delicate meat.
-We usually target them in the cooler months when they're moving through the bays.
+While they might not win any beauty contests, flounder are delicious and fun to catch.
+We often find them near drop-offs and creek mouths, especially in the fall when they start their offshore migration.

 Why Anglers Keep Coming Back